-Our Ontario healthcare spending projections over the next 50 years use a well-known, straightforward approach.
-We project Ontario's population growth using the following middle-of-the-road assumptions: a fertility rate stable at its 2011 level; longevity rising in line with Statistics Canada's "medium" improvement scenario; net interprovincial in-migration falling to zero over 10 years and international in-migration continuing at a rate equivalent to the 1991-to-2013 average.
+We shed light on that question over the next 50 years with a well-known, straightforward approach.
+We project Manitoba's population growth using the following middle-of-the-road assumptions: a fertility rate stable at its 2011 level; longevity rising in line with Statistics Canada's "medium" improvement scenario; net out-migration to other provinces falling to zero over 10 years and net international in-migration continuing at a rate equivalent to the 1991-to-2013 average.

-We then multiply the potential workforce, which we define as Ontarians age 18 to 64, by an index of output per potential worker.
+We then multiply the potential workforce, which we define as Manitobans age 18 to 64, by an index of output per potential worker.
 This index increases by 1.2 percent annually, the rate recorded by the equivalent national measure from 1991 to 2013.
-These calculations provide our model with real gross domestic product (GDP) projections, which we convert to nominal dollars.
+These calculations provide our model with real gross domestic product (GDP) projections which we convert to nominal dollars.
 (Nominal provincial GDP is real GDP multiplied by the same 2 percent inflation rate we assume will prevail nationally.)

 The impact of aging on future workforce growth and GDP often gets little attention in the healthcare spending debate.
 But they are set to grow much more slowly than they have over the past few decades (Figure 1).
-Hence, government revenues will grow more slowly than in prior years.
-Hence, Ontario's tax base will grow more slowly than in prior years and reduce Ontario's ability to accommodate growth in future healthcare costs.
+Hence, Manitoba's tax base will grow more slowly than in prior years and further reduce Manitoba's ability to accommodate growth in healthcare costs.

-Turning to the cost pressures on healthcare, we project provincial spending for each sex in 20 age groups.
-Per-person healthcare expenditure in each of these groups grows according to a measure of volume of services delivered and a cost index.
-The volume measure - an index of service intensity - represents spending on all services provided to a person of a given sex and age by the publicly funded healthcare system, adjusted to remove the effects of inflation.
-Our base figures for these per-person numbers are the Canadian Institute of Health Information's (CIHI) figures for 2012, pro-rated to match recent actual totals.1 overall inflation.
+Turning to the cost pressures on healthcare, we project provincial healthcare spending for each sex in 20 age groups.
+Per-person expenditure for each of these groups grows according to a measure of volume of services delivered and a cost index.
+The volume measure - an index of service intensity - represents spending on all services provided to a person by the publicly funded healthcare system, adjusted to remove the effects of inflation.
+Our base numbers for these per-person numbers are the Canadian Institute of Health Information's (CIHI) figures for 2012, pro-rated to match recent actual totals.1